 Good lighting makes a big difference in stop motion animation.

-The trouble is, studio lights can be very expensive.
+Daylight varies in brightness throughout the day and can create flicker in your animation.
 If you want to reduce this, the best thing you can do is to block out natural light – draw the curtains and close the blinds, and use task lamps.
+This will greatly increase the quality of your final animation.

 Type of bulb